jmieses/jmportfolio.github.io/_posts/2020-04-04-deCasteljauAlgorithm.md

 ## Introduction

-The deCasteljau's algorithm introduces a way to create Bezier curves through the evaluation of Bernstein polynomial.
+The deCasteljau's algorithm introduces a way to create Bezier curves through the evaluation of Bernstein polynomials.
 A Bezier curve is a parametric polynomial curve that uses polynomials for its coordinates functions [1].
 Consequently, an nth-degree Bezier curve is defined by

 $$\textbf{C}(u) = \sum^n_{i=0}B_{i,n}(u)\textbf{P}_{i} \qquad  0 \leq u \leq 1. $$

-The set $\\{\textbf{P}\\}$ are called the control points, the $B_{i,n}(u)$ are basis functions and $n$ is the degree of the curve.
+The set $\\{\textbf{P}\\}$ are called control points, the $B_{i,n}(u)$ are Bernstein polynomials and $n$ is the degree of the curve.
-The control points are the geometric coefficients of the Bezier curve.
-Therefore, the curve $\textbf{C(u)}$ can be expressed as a linear combination of the control points and these basis functions.
-Consequently, the deCasteljau's algorithm recursively iterates over the control points to produces a numerical stable Bezier curve.
+The control points are the geometric coefficients of the Bezier curve and the Bernstein polynomials are basis functions.
+Therefore, the curve $\textbf{C(u)}$ can be expressed as a linear combination of the control points and Bernstein polynomials.
+Consequently, the deCasteljau's algorithm recursively iterates over the control points to produce a numerical stable Bezier curve.

-The $B_{i,n}$ are called Bernstein polynomials, and they are defined as
+The Bernstein polynomials $B_{i,n}$ are defined as
 \begin{equation}
 B_{i,n}(u) = \frac{n!}{i!(n-i)!}u^i(1-u)^{n-i} \qquad 0 \leq u \leq 1
 \end{equation}